wavestone-cdt/Invoke-CleverSpray/README.md

 # Invoke-CleverSpray
-**Password Spraying Script detecting current and previous passwords of Active Directory User**
+**Password Spraying Script detecting current and previous passwords of Active Directory User** by @flelievre

 **Options:**
 > -Password: Password to spray.